 |Condiments at Krua Thai 2.
 Clockwise from top: salt, pickled chilli, chilli sauce, dried chilli flakes.|

 Edit: Krua Thai 2 no longer opens for lunch.
 Unfortunately, their dinner menu doesn't have the street food element I love in their lunches.
-However, I have been told that the same people will be opening Jinda in Abbotsford from late April 2013, where they will continue to serve the delightful meals you see below.
-So keep an eye out!
+However, the same people have now opened Jinda in Abbotsford, where they continue to serve the delightful meals you see below.

 Earlier this year, I visited Krua Thai 2 (37 Bridge Road, Richmond) with my family and really enjoyed the food there.
 I keep meaning to go back, but you know how it is... laziness, procrastination, all that jazz.
 Meanwhile, my photos and draft from that visit are lying dormant, so I figured I should write it up before I forget all the details.

 Krua Thai 2 is a nice little place.
 A cosy fitout with carved wooden decor.
 Humble menus with the items typed in both English and Thai.
 A pleasant lunchtime buzz when we went there on the weekend.

 I started off with a Thai iced tea with milk.
 This is pretty sweet stuff, which is expected, but not as sweet as most other places I've been to.
 And for that, they get bonus points.